idanielsh/ImageQualityAnalysis/README.md

 defined in the file.

 ## Example Starter Code
-Run the following file from your favourite IDE:
+Open the following file from your favourite IDE:
 ```
 examples/tester.py
 ```
+To see sample usage of this project.

-And you should see the camera window launch with information about faces on the image.
+Run the file and you should see the camera window launch with information about faces on the image.
 Note that this tester file can detect multiple faces in a single frame.